 Most comparison articles test AI code review tools on clean codebases with perfect documentation and modern patterns.
 That's not reality for teams managing legacy systems and distributed architectures.

 Over 40+ hours, I used each tool on a polyglot monorepo with 450K+ files spanning Python, TypeScript, Java, and Go.
 This environment represents the messy reality of enterprise development: inconsistent patterns, missing documentation, and architectural decisions made by engineers who left years ago.
+For our full benchmark methodology, see the companion benchmarking post.

 I focused on three scenarios that expose real limitations: